Written By :

 Concrete coring refers to removing a cylinder-shaped piece of concrete from an existing slab.
 There are many reasons you might use concrete coring around your Boston property!

 Concrete coring in Boston MA is also used to remove unwanted concrete.
 Traditional jackhammers, used to break up concrete sections, are extremely loud.
-They also create bothersome dust and vibrations!
-Jackhammers might also crack surrounding concrete, necessitating patching and other repairs.
+They also create bothersome dust requiring the use of a personal protective mask and lots of vibrations!
+Jackhammers might also crack surrounding concrete, necessitating patching, and other repairs.

 Concrete drilling is somewhat similar to coring.
 As the word implies, drilling creates a small hole through a concrete slab rather than removing a concrete cylinder.
 Drilling is often used for wiring or conduit installation that only requires a small opening.